edisonjude90/ajax-in-wordpress/README.md

 # ajax-in-wordpress

-how to include ajax in wordpress
+How to include ajax in wordpress ?

+I know this is an old question, but i find there are less answers available on the web...